Health Care Assistant: Certificate

 Graduates are prepared to function collaboratively as members of an inter-disciplinary health care team.
 In a facility they work under the direct supervision of an appropriate health professional.
 In a home care setting they work more independently but are always under the direction of a health professional.

 In addition to tuition fees, students will spend approximately $1,500 for textbooks, course materials, uniforms and shoes, transportation and parking, etc., during the program.
-Students are responsible for providing their own transportation to clinical experiences.
+Students are responsible for providing their own transportation to and from clinical experiences.

 The student will have a variety of experiences over the program length, including classroom, laboratory, simulations, complex care, and home support facilities.